 Wally Lamb is the critically acclaimed and beloved author of She’s Come Undone and I Know This Much Is True and the editor of Couldn’t Keep It To Myself and I’ll Fly Away, two volumes of writing from the writing workshop he runs at York Correctional Institution.
 Both of his novels were #1 New York Times best-sellers and Oprah’s Book Club selections.
 Lamb’s books are neither short nor simple, but like a James Patterson of emotions, he pulls readers in and doesn’t let go.
 His third New York Times best-seller, The Hour I First Believed (Harper), is a profound and challenging work of fiction, which has been hailed by critics across the country.
-Lamb's latest book is Wishin' and Hopin': A Christmas Story (Harper), set in his fictional town of Three Rivers, Connecticut in the 1960s, introduces a new cast of endearing characters on their way to experiencing an outrageous Christmas.
+He is also the author of Wishin' and Hopin': A Christmas Story (Harper), set in his fictional town of Three Rivers, Connecticut in the 1960s.
+His newest book, We Are Water (Harper), is a disquieting and utimately uplifting novel about a marriage, a family, and human resilience in the face of tragedy.
 Lamb proves himself a virtuoso storyteller, assembling a variety of voices and an ensemble of characters rich enough to evoke all of humanity.

 Lamb contributes his time as a volunteer facilitator at York Correctional Institution, a women’s prison in Niantic, Connecticut.
 In 2003, Lamb published the first collection of writings by the students at his writing workshop at the Institution in Couldn’t Keep It To Myself.
 Writing, Lamb had found, was an unexpected and transforming way for these women to recapture their humanity and the hope that many of them had long since lost.
 The resulting collection offered a revealing window into the souls of once-powerless women, as they learned what it meant to gain control over their voices and, in many cases, their lives.
 The publication stirred controversy when the state of Connecticut attempted to sue the writers, but after 60 Minutes aired a piece celebrating the program, and one of the writers won a prestigious PEN/Newman’s Own First Amendment Award – the program and the book were vindicated.